HkiPythonWorkshops/Workshops/ws2/material.md

 ## Move the snake

 Of course we want to be in control of the snake by ourselves.
-So let's make the game respond to key presses.
+So let's make the game respond to key presses instead of always moving by itself.

 Inside the MainLoop, in the while loop right after the for loop, add this: